zhengzhangchen/zhengzhangchen.github.io/_pages/research.md

 <section class='av_textblock_section av-m06va54a-6e3a82bb09936342015dc726e78b2c94' itemscope="itemscope" itemtype="https://schema.org/CreativeWork">
     <div class='avia_textblock' itemprop="text">

-<p>This project aims to develop unique AI techniques that provide fine-grained and trustworthy control over LLM knowledge and behavior, enabling models to simultaneously learn new information, unlearn unwanted or harmful knowledge, and preserve unrelated capabilities.
+<p>This project aims to develop unique AI techniques that enable multi-level, trustworthy control over LLM knowledge and behavior.
+Our framework supports <b>Fact-Level Updating</b> for low-level, fine-grained content control; <b>Behavior-Level Control</b> to enforce tone, style, and policy adherence; <b>Targeted Updates</b> that scope changes by task, domain, or context; and <b>Comprehensive Content Control</b> that adapts model behavior to organizational identity.
 Our solution is a continuous and modular LLM knowledge management system powered by conflict-aware optimization, memory-adaptive knowledge codebooks, and representation-level interventions with query-adaptive routing.</p>

 <p>Besides application in enterprise LLM systems, our techniques can offer “Intelligent Knowledge Control” as a service for a wide range of applications, including healthcare, finance, cybersecurity, education, and government services.</p>